ianmackey/public-wifi-data/CONTRIBUTING.md

 3. **Attach a screenshot** of your speed test results (required for verification)
 4. We'll add your entry to the dataset

-### Option 3: Email
-1. Send an email with your speed test data and screenshot
-2. Include all required information from the data format section below
-3. **Attach a screenshot** of your speed test results (required for verification)
-4. We'll add your entry to the dataset

-*Note: For email submissions, please check the repository for contact information or open an issue to request the email address.*

 ## Data Format

 Please follow this JSON structure: